theodor-at-github/ci-milestone-project-1/README.md

 ## Technologies Used

 This project is written in **HTML** and uses custom **CSS** for styling combined with **Bootstrap** grid elements.
 All of the custom code is partially written with the **Gitpod online editor** and **Visual Studio Code** on a personal **Mac** computer.
 This project uses **Git** for version control and is stored as a public repository at **GitHub**.
+Images are produced in **Photoshop** and composed in **Sketch**.

 ## Testing

 ### Testing of HTML and CSS
 The HTML code has been tested with the [W3C validator](https://validator.w3.org/) without errors or any warnings.

 The CSS code has been tested with the [W3C Jigsaw validator](https://jigsaw.w3.org/) and it turned out that variables used in the CSS document as well as -webkit extensions are recognised as imported style sheets that are not checked in direct input or file upload mode of the validator.

+#### Validation by direct input

+When passing the style.css document through direct input in the Jigsaw validator, the code seem to be alright except that all **color variables** are getting a warning by the validator although most browsers, except IE, are compatible with variables according to the MDN Web Docs.
+The validator also throughs an error for the `background-image: radial-gradient(var(--dot-color) 1px, transparent 0);` property where I used a color variable instead of a hex-color description.

+Further properties such as `scrollbar-width: none` throughs an error although this property is supported by the [Firefox browser](https://developer.mozilla.org/en-US/docs/Web/CSS/scrollbar-width).

 ### Testing of the UI

 **Google Chrome's Developer Tools** are used extensively for debugging as well as the built-in **Lighthouse** project to test the performance of this page.
 The responsive design has been tested using **Google Chrome's responsive feature** that emulates screen sizes of various mobile devices.
 Further testing has been conducted through available devices such as MacBook Pro 13", iPad 12" and iPhone 8.

 ## Deployment